By Neya Abdi on May 2, 2017 5:00:03 PM

 Writing a professional email in English can be difficult, even for native speakers.
 Why?
 There are casual ways we use the English language that are big no-nos when crafting this kind of correspondence.
 But it’s not as difficult as it sounds.
 We’ve got you covered with 5 quick tips for writing a polished and professional email.
+You can also make your emails richer and more profesisonal with these +150 useful phrases for business emails.

 If you want a more in-depth guide on how to write professional emails in English, click here.